awsdocs/amazon-emr-management-guide/doc_source/emr-troubleshoot-errors-io.md

 +  Consider disabling Hadoop's speculative execution feature if your cluster is experiencing Amazon S3 concurrency issues\.
 This is also useful when you are troubleshooting a slow cluster\.
 You do this by setting the `mapreduce.map.speculative` and `mapreduce.reduce.speculative` properties to `false`\.
 When you launch a cluster, you can set these values using the `mapred-env` configuration classification\.
 For more information, see [Configuring Applications](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-configure-apps.html) in the *Amazon EMR Release Guide*\.
 +  If you are running a Hive cluster, see [Are you having trouble loading data to or from Amazon S3 into Hive?](emr-troubleshoot-error-hive.md#emr-troubleshoot-error-hive-3)\.

- For additional information, see [Amazon S3 error best practices](https://docs.aws.amazon.com/AmazonS3/latest/dev/ErrorBestPractices.html) in the *Amazon Simple Storage Service Developer Guide*\.
+ For additional information, see [Amazon S3 error best practices](https://docs.aws.amazon.com/AmazonS3/latest/dev/ErrorBestPractices.html) in the *Amazon Simple Storage Service User Guide*\.